There are many advantages to using micro celery in the kitchen.

 It has been almost a month since you planted the seeds.

-At this stage, the true leaves will start to sprout, and the tray will fill out.
+The true leaves will sprout at this stage, and the tray will fill out.

 Keep them under the lights and the soil evenly moist.